UFC 246: McGregor vs. Cowboy: Predictions & Analysis

 A few statistical edges stand out.
 Barber throws significantly more leather — a 5.2 sig. strike per minute gap.
 Modafferi is far more active with takedowns, averaging 0.9 more per 15 minutes.
 Modafferi has tighter striking defense, making opponents miss more often.

-**The Pick: Maycee Barber over Roxanne Modafferi.** The model gives Barber a slight nod at 65% — this could easily go either way.
-Notably, the betting market has Modafferi at 12% implied while our model sees 35% — a 23-point disagreement that could signal value.
+The Pick: Maycee Barber over Roxanne Modafferi.
+This is essentially a pick'em.
+The model nudges toward Barber at 54%, but there's almost nothing separating these two.
+Notably, the betting market has Modafferi at 12% implied while our model sees 46% — a 33-point disagreement that could signal value.

 Sodiq Yusuff vs Andre Fili